 - Placement of an artificial tooth

-Types of dental implants available in Ottawa:
+Implant types available in Ottawa:

 1. When Bone Grafting is Required

 Currently, there are a few materials available for bone grafting that may be used by your dental specialist.
 Options include a synthetic bone graft (a bone-substitute material) or a natural bone graft, taken from another location in our body.
-Consult your implant dentist in Ottawa at Rockcliffe Dental to discuss options that would work best for your.
+Consult your implant dentist in Ottawa at Rockcliffe Dental to discuss options that would work best for you.

 It may take up to a few months for the bone that has been transplanted to grow enough amounts of the new bone to support an implant.
 Sometimes, you may only require minor bone grafting, which can be completed right prior to the implant surgery.
 Overall, the condition of your jawbone will determine the following steps.